asciinema/asciinema/README.md

 [This script](https://asciinema.org/install) will download the latest asciinema recorder binary for your platform, and install it in your `$PATH`.

-Other installation options, including distro specific packages (Ubuntu, Fedora, Arch Linux, Gentoo), are [also available](https://asciinema.org/docs/installation).
+Other installation options, including Homebrew and distro packages (Ubuntu, Fedora, Arch Linux, Gentoo), are [also available](https://asciinema.org/docs/installation).

 ### Building from source